AnggaR96s/Reforestation/README.md

-## How did the hipster burn the roof of his mouth?
-He ate the pizza before it was cool.
+## I have the heart of a lion... and a lifetime ban from the San Diego Zoo.